 The massive sculpture, which resembles a blurred figure in motion, is surrounded by a complex scaffold of aluminum rods, upon which are mounted Arduino Braccio robot arms that reach out to repeatedly stroke and clean the sculpture.
 The feet of the sculpture rest in elevated interconnected plastic trays through which water circulates, creating a water feature reminiscent of public fountains.
 In this way the “cleansing forces” referenced by Futurist ideology are made not only literal, but automated, removing the human touch.

-In the current moment of compounding and interconnected crises, the work hints at a sterile, atomized and inhuman future which may await us if we, collectively, allow these catastrophes to play out to their logical conclusions.
+In the current moment of compounding and interconnected crises, the work suggests a sterile, atomized and inhuman future which may await us if we, collectively, allow these catastrophes to play out to their logical conclusions.

 ABOUT THE ARTIST

-These objects and virtual simulacra are the jumping off points for Colburn's projects.
-Working with these historical forms draws on the contemporary sense that the pace of both progress and retrograde political motion is wildly accelerating, in tandem with a profound destabilization of previously monolithic forms and ideas.
-Colburn recreates the sculptural forms of the past to interrogate the conditions of the present, examining the ways these artifacts reinforce and shape narratives that persist today.
+Working with these historical forms draws on the contemporary sense that the pace of both progress and retrograde political motion is wildly accelerating, in tandem with a profound de-stabilization of previously monolithic forms and ideas.
+I re-create the sculptural forms of the past to interrogate the conditions of the present, examining the ways these artifacts reinforce and shape narratives that persist today.